QBI-Software/XNATConnect/README.md

 If not, they can be reorganized with the XnatOrganizeFiles.py script which expects the following format:

 SUBJECTID/group/*.IMA (or *.DCM)

 where the files are mixed series

 >python XnatOrganizeFiles.py SUBJECTID

 (where SUBJECTID is the foldername of the top level directory - don't include the end slash)

 - this should create a folder called "sortedscans" which can be used in the upload script

 ## Uploading scans

 >python XnatUploadScans.py [config-server] [project-id] --u <inputdir>

+where config-server corresponds to the login config in ~/.xnat.cfg and project-id is the ID of your XNAT project (which you have owner permissions for)

 eg python XnatUploadScans.py myxnat TEST_PJ00 --u <fullpath>/sortedscans

 If all goes well - you should see some output indicating the files have been moved to a new directory called "done".

-There is also a log file called "xnatuploadscans.log" Login to XNAT and check that all is OK.
+There is also a log file called "xnatuploadscans.log"

+Login to XNAT and check that all is OK.

 You may also get an email from XNAT.

 ## If there are errors: